manojkumar-jmp/explore-async/docs/MODULE-1.md

 - **Responsiveness** – Especially in desktop and mobile apps, long-running operations on the main thread can freeze the UI.
 Running those tasks on background threads keeps your app responsive.
 - **Performance** – On multi-core CPUs, threads can execute in parallel, making better use of hardware.
 - **Scalability** – Servers can handle more simultaneous requests by running them across multiple threads efficiently.

-<a name="Common-Challenges-in-Multithreading"></a>
-### Common Challenges in Multithreading
-While multithreading is powerful, it’s also notoriously tricky.
-Some common pitfalls include:
-- **Race conditions** – two threads accessing the same data at the same time
-- **Deadlocks** – two threads waiting on each other forever
-- **Thread safety** – protecting shared resources from concurrent access
-- **Complex debugging** – bugs may not appear consistently

-These are exactly the kinds of problems modern .NET features like Task and async/await are designed to help with — but to understand how, we first need to understand why.

 <a name="Real-World-Examples"></a>
 ### Real-World Examples